dgudenkov-foreign-languages-homework/homework/homework-196/wb_p14.md

 1.
-    1 - had been wanted
+    1 - wanted
     2 - moved
     3 - passed
-    4 - had been trying
+    4 - have been trying
-    5 - had finally done
+    5 - have finally done
-    6 - were telling me
+    6 - have been telling / have told
     7 - became
-    8 - had been
+    8 - has been
-    9 - hoped
+    9 - have been hoping
     10 - added
-    11 - had spent
+    11 - has spent
-    12 - passed
+    12 - has passed

 2.
     1 - b